Overview

 Key responsibilities

-- Giving in-person student-led campus tours to campus visitors
+- Giving in-person student-led campus tours

 - Conducting virtual tours of campus and managing the Q&A function of the Zoom